Chocolate Orange Hot Cross Buns

 Breaking lent with Hot Cross Buns

-I’ve kept some of the original spices (nutmeg, cinnamon) and you’ll find a few raisins in the mix too.
-But, I’m sure you’ll be pleased to hear, I’ve also added plenty of zesty orange and chunks of milk chocolate for a rich, sweet treat!
-If your kids weren’t fans of hot cross buns before, they will be now!
+For my twist on this classic Easter recipe, I’ve kept some of the original spices and a few raisins too.
+But, I’ve also added plenty of zesty orange and chunks of milk chocolate for a rich, sweet treat!
+The result is a sweet and chocolatey bun that both kids and adults will love!

 The therapy of baking